The Virtual Brain (TVB) Edu Pack for clinical case studies reports

 One of its unique characteristics is the combination of a very powerful set of core functions (written in Python and C++), and a user-friendly web interface, most convenient for educational purposes and dissemination to a wide community.

-This project will be aimed to build EduPacks for specific clinical case studies, already virtualized by the group of the promotor.
-This means that, in line with the coding spirit of GSoC, the student will have to perform purely coding work, without having necessarily to understand the clinical cases and the details of the computational models.
+In line with the coding spirit of GSoC, the student will have to perform purely coding work (mainly in Python to build the notebooks), without having necessarily to understand the clinical cases and the details of the computational models.
 Of course we will be happy to discuss and develop these latter aspects as well for students who are interested.

 Technical keywords: Python, C++, XML, SQL, HTML